April 13, 2020

-An article by Malcolm Gladwell, author of The Tipping Point, in The New Yorker leads me to believe that advertising people can learn something from spies.
-Not about stealing other peoples’ ideas, but about solving business problems.
+An article by Malcolm Gladwell in The New Yorker leads me to believe that advertising people can learn something from spies about solving business problems.

 Puzzles, he wrote, are problems for which there is not enough information.
 An example of a puzzle: Where is Jimmy Hoffa buried?
 If we had more information, we would know the answer.
 If someone told us “Jimmy Hoffa is buried in New Jersey,” we’d know a little more than we know now.
 If they said,“He’s buried in northern New Jersey,” we’d know even more.
 If they said,“He’s buried in the Meadowlands,” we’d have an answer to our puzzle.

 On the other hand, there are mysteries.
 Mysteries are problems for which we have plenty of information, but no accurate analysis.
-An example of a mystery: Why can’t inner-city schools teach kids to read?
+An example of a mystery: Why do inner-city schools do such a crappy job of educating kids?
 There are thousands of studies.
 Every education department of every university in America has done a study on this; every committee of Congress has done a report on it; every editorial writer has a theory about it, and every pundit has an opinion.
 And yet, we have no definitive answer.
 More studies and more information are not likely to yield an answer.
 What is needed is an accurate analysis of the voluminous information that already exists.